Apartment Renovation Cost Lake Garda 2026: €/m² Prices

 Same apartment, same square footage, two quotes that differ by 40%.
 Why?
 Eight factors, ranked by real impact.

 1. Starting condition of the property.
 A 1960s or 1970s apartment with original services, screeds that need breaking up, chases that need recutting, plaster that needs stripping costs 20-30% more than a 2000s apartment that just needs refreshing.
-On every site visit we check the electrical panel (if it's old ceramic with screw-in fuses, count €5,000-€8,000 extra in rewiring), the water main, the wall condition, and the presence of mould or rising damp.
+A preliminary site visit can flag points for further assessment; the electrical and water systems, walls, mould and damp must be checked by the appointed licensed professionals.

 2. Moving bathrooms and kitchens.
 Drains are fixed by physics — moving them is expensive.
 Relocating a bathroom means €3,000-€7,000 extra between screed demolition, new drain runs, and reinstatement.
 If you have the freedom to leave plumbing where it is, you save a percentage point of total budget.